datacommonsorg/api-r/README.md

 ### Getting an API Key

-Using the Data Commons API requires you to provision an API key on GCP, then enable Data Commons API for your GCP project.
+Using the Data Commons API requires you to provision an API key on GCP, in addition to enabling Data Commons API for your GCP project.
 Follow the steps [here](http://docs.datacommons.org/api/setup.html).

 ### Installing